riiraty/belligerent-bludger/documentation/implementation-document.md

         else
             return gcd(b, a mod(b))
     ```
-    Exponent $e$ is chosen by producing random primes of desired bit size, and checking that they satisfy both conditions.
-Default value is used, if suitable $e$ is not found after reasonable amount of attempts.
+    Exponent *e* is chosen by producing random primes of desired bit size, and checking that they satisfy both conditions.
+Default value is used, if suitable *e* is not found after reasonable amount of attempts.

-5. Using Extended Euclidean algorithm, compute private exponent $d$
+5. Using Extended Euclidean algorithm, compute private exponent *d*

     ```
     extended_euclid(d,s)